Blog

 This year’s Pirates of the Pavilion is simply magical with breathtaking illusions, jaw dropping props and more traditional Panto cheese than a Dairylea factory!

 We were lucky enough to see the very first performance and the Pavilion was buzzing with excited families all ready for the show.
 You can buy some Pirate merchandise from the foyer which included a flashing pirate sword, pirate hat and of course the show programme.
 I was briefly tempted to bring my son’s sword from last year but thought that was a little mean so after we bought some snacks and drinks I got him a shiny new sword for the show.
 Sam is nearly 4 now and although he enjoyed it last year I knew this year the ants in his pants had settled a little and bless him he sat through the whole show with a smile (and ice cream) on his face.
 Little Lucy is only 4 months now and she LOVED it.
-With the opening scene her eyes were literally everywhere and I’m pleased it wasn’t so noisy that she got unsettled.
+With the opening scene her eyes were literally everywhere and I’m pleased it wasn’t so noisy.

 The show starts on the Saucy Sally ship and the Captain, Crew and Max and Molly the Mice go on another fantastic adventure with each scene guaranteed to make you laugh and tap your toes.
 The cast are individually brilliant but personally I thought Seadog Billy (Philip Green) stole the show with his hilarious jokes and impressions.
 We all agreed that he doesn’t even need to open his mouth and you automatically laugh!
 Buckaneer Becky also has a very good sense of humour and an amazing voice.
 Then there’s Captain Filibuster who leads the crew and the very funny and sparkly Sting Ray who is the guardian of the seas.
 The dancers are all great and we loved the children from the dance school who came out and provided us with more songs, dancing and cheeky little smiles.